 What are other reasons people have for staying in a toxic relationship?
 Why is letting go so hard?
 Share your thoughts in a comment!

-Read about 8 common types of liars ranging on a spectrum from the very worst (the pathological liar) to the well-meaning tactful liar.
+Read about 8 common types of liars ranging on a spectrum from the very worst (the pathological liar) to the least harmful, the well-meaning tactful liar.

 By Cassie Jewell, M.Ed., LPC, LSATP

 This led to a Google search (“types of liars”) to see if it’s a thing.
-And it is… kinda – for example, sociopathic liars vs. occasional liars vs. white liars are all types of liars.
+And it is… kinda – for example, there’s the sociopathic liar vs. the occasional liar vs. the white liar… all different types of liars.

-In this post (which is not based on scientific research), I describe the 8 types of liars I’ve encountered, both as a professional counselor and in my personal life.
+In this article, I describe the 8 types of liars I’ve encountered, both as a professional counselor and in my personal life.

 1. The pathological liar

 This person lies constantly, for any reason, or for no reason at all.
 They don’t know when they’re lying and they’re incapable of being honest with not only others, but with themselves.
-Due to this, it’s impossible to have an authentic relationship with the pathological liar; their reality fluctuates and evolves on a whim.
+Due to this, it’s impossible to have an authentic relationship with the pathological liar; their reality shifts on a whim.

 What I consider pathological lying is what others may refer to as sociopathic.
 In the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), repeated lying is a criterion for diagnosing antisocial personality disorder (formerly known as sociopathy or psychopathy).